 Step 4: Check for a shared understanding.

-There are other resources you can read to learn more about specific objections people may have and how to respond to those, a list of myths about effective altruism and donating, as well as some FAQs.
+There are other resources you can read to learn more about specific concerns/objections people may have and how to respond to them, include our pages Misconceptions and Concerns About Effective Altruism and Charity Evaluation and Common Concerns About Donating to Charity, as well as this list of effective altruism FAQs and Common Objections.

 Here are a few things you can do to follow up with a person about a conversation regarding effective altruism and donating: